mouselangelo/assist/README.md

 ### Development environment 👨‍💻👩‍💻

 You will need to install the following.
-Versions don't need to match exactly, using higher version should be fine.
+Versions don't need to match exactly, using higher version **_should_** be fine.

-- [node.js](https://nodejs.org/en/download/) - Needed to setup and run JavaScript!
+- [node.js](https://nodejs.org/en/download/) - Needed to setup and run JavaScript

 Verify: